virtuozzo/cloudscripting-docs/docs/creating-templates/basic-configs.md

 - `sourceNodeId` -  node identifier the volume should be mounted from (optional, in case of the `sourceNodeGroup` parameter using)
 - `sourceHost [optional]` - parameter for <a href="https://docs.jelastic.com/configure-external-nfs-server" target="_blank">external mounts</a> usage
 - `readOnly` - defines write data permissions at source node, the default value is `false`
-- `sourceNodeGroup` - any available <a href="http://docs.cloudscripting.com/reference/container-types/#containers-by-groups-nodegroup" target="_blank">*nodeGroup*</a> within a source environment (ignored if the `sourceNodeId` parameter is specified).
+- `sourceNodeGroup` - any available *nodeGroup* within a source environment (ignored if the `sourceNodeId` parameter is specified).
 The list of mounted volumes is defined by a master node.

 In case not all source node volumes are required to be mounted, the particular ones can be specified:
 ``` json